d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \rgi e)	Are there any outliers on the scatterplot?
 \rgs

-3. Write the equation of the regression line, in context (do not use x and y, use variable names instead).
+3. Write the equation of the regression line, in context (do not use $x$ and $y$, use variable names instead).
 \rgs

 4. Interpret the slope of the line, in the context of the problem.
 Remember that both family income and gift aid from the university are measured in $1000s.
 \rgs
+\rgs

-5. Interpret the y-intercept of the line, in the context of the problem.
+5. Interpret the $y$-intercept of the line, in the context of the problem.
 Remember that both family income and gift aid from the university are measured in $1000s.
+\rgs
 \rgs

 6. Is your interpretation in question 5 an example of extrapolation?